hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/index.md

 To **create** a new `account`, just enter the name of the account and then click `Create Account`.

-If you want to `delete an account` (this includes all API keys associated with it), select the account from the drop down list and click `Delete Account`.
+If you want to `delete an account` (this includes all API keys associated with it), select the account from the drop-down list and then click `Delete Account`.

 If you want to delete a specific API key connected to an existing account, select the account from the list and then select the API credential and then click `Delete Credential`

 [![](./credentials-3.png)](./credentials-3.png)

-To add API keys to our account, we add them in this section.
-Select the account we want the API keys to be associated with, select the `Connector` or `Exchange` and then enter the corresponding API keys and then click `Submit Credentials`
+To add API keys to our account, use this section.
+Select the account you want the API keys to be associated with, select the `Connector` or `Exchange`, enter the corresponding API keys, and then click `Submit Credentials`.

 If the API keys are valid, you should see them appear in the list under the `Available Accounts and Credentials` section at the top.
 For example, if you added API keys for Binance Perpetual under the master account you should see `binance_perpetual` listed under `master_account`

 ## Portfolio

-Once API keys are added you can view the tokens available and their allocation under the Portfolio page.
-You can filter out per account, exchange or token to give you more detail.
+Once API keys are added, you can view the tokens available and their allocation under the Portfolio page.
+You can filter by account, exchange, or token to get more details.

 [![](./portfolio.png)](./portfolio.png)